oVirt/ovirt-site/source/community/get-involved/donate-hardware.md

 ## Process

-If you have spare hardware available at your datacenter that meets these requirements feel free to reach us via the [infra list](https://lists.ovirt.org).
+If you have spare hardware available at your datacenter that meets these requirements, feel free to reach us via the [infra list](https://lists.ovirt.org).
-The system should have CentOS Stream installed along with an SSH pubkey of one of the infra team members that will be used for bootstrap.
+The system should have CentOS Stream installed along with an SSH pubkey of one of the infra team members.

-Note: If you have hardware up for donation and cannot provide hosting but could ship it to the US - please reach out to us via the mailing list as we may have space to accomodate it in our data center.